Kulturleben/pretix-docker-compose/QWEN.md

 ## Project Overview

-This repository contains a Docker Compose configuration for running [Pretix](https://pretix.eu/about/de/), an open-source ticket shop system, in a containerized environment.
-The setup includes all necessary services to run Pretix locally for development purposes, including the application server, PostgreSQL database, and Redis cache.
+This repository contains Docker Compose configurations for running [Pretix](https://pretix.eu/about/de/), an open-source ticket shop system, in containerized environments.
+The setup includes all necessary services to run Pretix, with different configurations for local development and production deployment on Dokploy.

 ### Architecture

 The setup consists of three main services:

 1. **app** - The main Pretix application container built from the official `pretix/standalone:stable` image
-2. **database** - PostgreSQL 17 database container for storing application data
+2. **database** - PostgreSQL database container for storing application data
 3. **cache** - Redis container for caching and session storage

 ### Key Components

 - **Docker Compose** - Orchestrates all services and their networking
-- **PostgreSQL** - Main database for storing Pretix data (version 17)
+- **PostgreSQL** - Main database for storing Pretix data
 - **Redis** - Caching and session storage
 - **Cron Jobs** - Automated periodic tasks for maintenance